 You may wonder the difference between 2D digital painting and photo painting, and it is true that they are very similar and may overlap a little bit.
 Just remember that photo painting tends to be a bit more on the realistic style and pretty much always has a visual photo reference, while digital painting is not limited by the "realistic" aspect.

-This is not to be confused with 2D and 3D computer graphics where an artist may use some of the same techniques, but graphics are much more related to virtual realities and movie production than digital painting is.
+This is not to be confused with 2D and 3D computer graphics where an artist may use some of the same techniques, but graphics are much more related to graphic designers or virtual realities and movie production than digital painting is.

 If you know anything about vector graphics, you know that they can be resized as many times as needed without losing resolution quality.
 Because of this, vector art is often preferred in graphic design, when designing ads or logos for example.
 However, a digital artist may decide to work in the realm of vectors because of how easy it is to change color or add or remove detail.

 Integrated Art or Mixed Media

 You may be more familiar with the term mixed media than integrated art, but either way you say it, it involves using more than one media in an artwork.
 Perhaps you combine different techniques or maybe you use both realistic photos and painting styles.
 Often, the result is very akin to a digital collage.

 Again, this is a very simplified list of different forms of digital art.
 If one of them interests you, go do a bit more research!
 Or, if you are feeling brave, create your own digital art.
 If you do, post it on facebook and use the #DigitalArtTeacher.
 I’d love to see it!!!

 If you're interested in downloading the FREE pdf with a reflection that goes along with this article, click the button below and enter your email!